go-rod/go-rod.github.io/get-started/README.md

 ![show](show.png)

-Use "CTRL-C" to stop.
+Press [CTRL + C](https://en.wikipedia.org/wiki/Control-C) on the keyboard to kill the program.

 ## Input and click

-Let's automate the website to search the keyword "earth" for us.
+Let's automate the website to search the keyword "earth".
-A website can have many inputs or buttons, we need a way to tell the program which input or button to manipulate.
-We will use [Devtools](https://developers.google.com/web/tools/chrome-devtools/) to help us locate the elements we want to control.
-Add a new config to the ".rod" file to enable the Devtools, now it becomes:
+A website can have many inputs or buttons, we need to tell the program which input or button to manipulate.
+Usually, we use [Devtools](https://developers.google.com/web/tools/chrome-devtools/) to help us locate the elements we want to control. let's add a new config to the ".rod" file to enable the Devtools, now it becomes:

 ```txt
 show